Html code will be here

-Mandatory Labeling of Dietary Supplements in the EU
+Mandatory Labeling of Food Supplements in the European Union

-Regulatory Requirements for Dietary Supplement Labeling in the EU
+Regulatory Requirements for Food Supplement Labeling in the EU

 The labeling system for 2024 introduces several updates, including digital codes and a centralized tracking database.
 Manufacturers will be required to register all dietary supplements in the EU’s system, simplifying regulatory verification and oversight.